ericTrautsch/bais6140project/docs/final_writeup.md

 ### Visualizations

+When creating the line chart, I noticed that many Boroughs tended to improve their data collection and no longer attribute sightings to Unspecified community boards.
+To not allow this change in process to affect the visualization too much, I limited the line charts on that to not go beyond 2018.
+Otherwise, the increase across the board may be attributed to something other than data collection practices.

 ### Usage Scenario

 A typical user, possibly an NYC resident, discovers the application through a QR code scanned in the subway.
 They are directed to the web address, where they can interact with the story.